Table of Contents

 - Around Iceland: General health and safety measures

 Iceland, the country of glaciers and volcanoes, has long been a bucket list destination for travelers.
 While the pandemic continues to halt international travel around the world, Iceland’s positive track record for containing the spread of COVID-19 has paid off.
 The country has recently decided to ease its travel restrictions further — good news for anyone thinking of planning a trip.
 In this article, we answer the important question: “Is it safe to travel to Iceland right now?”
 Read on to learn of Iceland’s updated entry conditions and what you can expect upon arrival.

 Border reopening: Who can travel to Iceland for leisure?

-From March 26, 2021, Iceland’s border will open to all travelers (regardless of their origin) who have been vaccinated against COVID-19 or who have been previously infected with COVID-19.
+Iceland is open to all travelers (regardless of their origin) who have been vaccinated against COVID-19 or who have been previously infected with COVID-19.
 These travelers are welcome to visit Iceland if they can present either:

 Can I still enter Iceland if I do not qualify for these exemptions?

 Travelers without proof of vaccination or previous infection may still enter Iceland if they fulfill certain conditions such as taking a COVID-19 PCR test 72 hours prior to travel.
 Click here for more information.

 Flying into Iceland: Safety at Keflavík International Airport

 Keflavik International Airport, Iceland’s largest airport and main hub for international travel, has recently been listed as one of the 33 inaugural winners of the award for ‘Best Hygiene Measures by Region’ following a survey done by Airports Council International (ACI).
 The airport has been recognized for its success in responding to COVID-19 concerns.